Dialogue-adaptive Language Model Pre-training From Quality Estimation: Dialogue Adaption Pre-training Objective from Quality Estimation

-We then score all the examples in our in-domain dialogue corpus.
-All the positive examples have score 1 while the negative ones are given score 0 to distinguish whether a example is right or wrong.
-The scores of positive examples are additionally multiplied by a \textit{Token Specificity} coefficient to judge their \textit{Specificity}.
-This coefficient is measured by \textit{n}-gram Normalized Inverse Document Frequency (\textit{n}-NIDF), which is extented from Normalized Inverse Document Frequency (NIDF) \cite{WhatMA2019See} and shown effective for reflecting word rareness.
-The Inverse Document Frequency of an \textit{n}-gram $ng$ is $\textrm{IDF}(ng)=\textrm{log}(D/{c_{ng}^D})$ where $D$ is the number of the original dialogues from 5 dialogue datasets (i.e. $D$ = 49,930), and ${c_{ng}^D}$ is the number of those dialogues that contain \textit{ng}.
-Then Normalized IDF (NIDF) for $ng$ is as follows:
+To take a comprehensive quality estimation factor into the pre-training objective, we further leverage \textit{specificity}-oriented automatic rescoring.
+The scores of positive samples are additionally multiplied by a \textit{token-specificity} coefficient to judge how much they are \textit{specific} and \textit{informative}.
+This coefficient is measured by \textit{n}-gram normalized inverse document frequency (\textit{N}-NIDF), which is extented from normalized inverse document frequency (NIDF) \cite{WhatMA2019See} and it has been shown effective for reflecting token rareness.
+The inverse document frequency (IDF) of an \textit{n}-gram $ng$ is

+where $D$ is the number of the original dialogues from the four dialogue datasets (i.e. $D$ = 49,930), and ${c_{ng}^D}$ is the number of those dialogues that contain $ng$.
+Then, normalized IDF (NIDF) for $ng$ is as follows:

 where \textbf{min-idf} and \textbf{max-idf} are the minimum and maximum of all IDFs.
-The \textit{n}-NIDF of an example $e$ is the weighted mean for all NIDF of \textit{n}-grams in this example:
+The \textit{N}-NIDF of a sample $s$ is the weighted mean for all NIDF of \textit{n}-grams in this sample:

-where $e_{ng}$ denotes all the \textit{n}-grams in this example, and $c_{ng}^e$ denotes the times $ng$ appears in $e$.
+where $s_{ng}$ denotes all the \textit{n}-grams in this sample, and $c_{ng}^s$ denotes the times $ng$ appears in $s$.

-For each positive example, we calculate \textit{n}-NIDF of it with \textit{n} = 3, and use it as the \textit{Token Specificity} coefficient.
-The final scores for examples in our corpus is as follows:
+For each positive sample, we calculate \textit{N}-NIDF of it with \textit{n} = 3, and use it as the \textit{token-specificity} coefficient.
+Consequently, the final scores for all the samples in our corpus is as follows: where $S^-$ and $S^+$ denote the negative and positive samples respectively.

-This method is able to measure \textit{Coherence} and \textit{Specificity} simultaneously, while does not require any time- and cost-intensive human labeling, allowing us to take full advantage of the large-scale unlabeled corpus.
+This unsupervised annotation is able to measure \textit{coherence} , \textit{specificity} and \textit{informative} simultaneously as an overall quality estimation, while it does not require any time- and cost-intensive human labeling, allowing us to take full advantage of the large-scale unlabeled corpus.